grongierisc/formation-template/README.md

 ID, Name, Salle
 FROM Formation_Table.Formation
 ````
-to see the objexts we just saved.
+to see the objects we just saved.